 Together with our customers, we develop central components within the software architecture that make CT scanning possible in the first place.
 For example, we connect the graphical user interface with the underlying system layer and implement, among other things, the following topics:

-- Interventional computer tomography, which makes it possible to perform a high-resolution CT scan even during an operation
+- Interventional computed tomography, which makes it possible to perform a high-resolution CT scan even during an operation

 - Modeling and parameterization of the sequence control of scans and reconstructions

 - Algorithm integration, parameterization, visualization & UI development for CT image reconstruction planning

 - Table control including calculations for avoiding collisions

 Another task of our teams is developing and maintaining the software that supports the service technician during commissioning and servicing the CT scanner.
 In this context, it is essential to combine physical-technical know-how with classical skills of software developers: